Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 Combining the Momentum Squeeze with Other Tools

-- Trend filters (like the 200 EMA): A good rule of thumb is to only take bullish squeeze signals when the price is above the 200-period moving average, and bearish signals when it's below.
-This keeps you trading in the same direction as the bigger trend.
+- Trend filters (like the 200 EMA): Take bullish squeeze signals above the 200-period MA and bearish signals below it.
+This keeps you aligned with the larger trend.

-- RSI divergence: If the momentum histogram is rising but the RSI is showing bearish divergence (price making higher highs while RSI makes lower highs), that's a warning.
-Consider reducing your position size or waiting for a clearer confirmation.
+- RSI divergence: If the histogram rises but RSI shows bearish divergence (price making higher highs, RSI making lower highs), reduce your position size or wait for clearer confirmation.

-- Support and resistance levels: The best squeeze setups happen right at major support or resistance zones.
-When a stock squeezes right at a breakout level, the move that follows can be dramatic.
-For a comprehensive list of top support/resistance indicators, see our guide on Best Support Resistance Indicator for TradingView.
+- Support and resistance levels: The strongest squeezes form at major support or resistance zones.
+When a squeeze fires at a breakout level, the follow-through can be dramatic.
+Check our guide on the Best Support Resistance Indicator for TradingView for a rundown of top tools.

-- Price action patterns: Squeezes that line up with bull flags, ascending triangles, or tight inside bars tend to produce some of the most reliable setups in technical trading.
+- Price action patterns: Squeezes that line up with bull flags, ascending triangles, or tight inside bars produce some of the most reliable setups.

 Common Mistakes to Avoid